 Midwives offer the same schedule of visits and same options for lab tests and ultrasounds as any obstetrical provider.
 Licensed Midwives in Washington state are independent health care providers, serving as part of the larger healthcare community that also includes obstetricians, family practice physicians, naturopathic doctors, and other allied health care providers.
 Midwives carry oxygen and neonatal resuscitation equipment, medications to stop bleeding, and other medications to keep you and your baby safe in the event of an emergency.
 If you choose a hospital setting for your birth, a licensed midwife can still provide your prenatal and postpartum care.
 As a midwifery client, you have access to the full range of health care options throughout your care.

-To meet Kristin and learn more about midwifery care, schedule a Free Consultation for Midwifery Care.
+To meet Kristin or Juniper and learn more about midwifery care, schedule a Free Consultation for Midwifery Care.

 Receiving Care at MAIA Midwifery

 We value the midwife-client relationship.
 Prenatal care at MAIA is provided with this in mind.
 You will establish care with the midwife of your choice, Kristin or Juniper, and that midwife will follow you throughout your pregnancy and provide most of your prenatal visits.
 This means that you will receive the highest level of personalized attention throughout your pregnancy.
 Kristin and Juniper attend births together and provide coverage for each other when out of town.
 Continuity of care is provided throughout preconception, pregnancy, labor and birth, and the first 6 weeks postpartum.
 The midwifery model of care includes longer appointments so you can get your questions answered, and individualized care tailored to your unique needs.

 Kristin and Juniper attend births at home throughout the Greater Seattle-Tacoma Area, and they attend birth center deliveries at Seattle’s Center for Birth in Eastlake and Seattle Home Maternity in Columbia City.